akiradeveloper/macro-of-inline/README.md

 ## Limitation

+- In the target file, include directives are located at the head.
 - Only those returns void will be translated.
 For technical reason, those returns non-void values can't be translated correctly.
 - GCC-extension will be ignored (input file will be preprocessed with -U\_\_GNUC\_\_).
 This is a limitation of pycparser.